kubernetes/kubernetes/docs/admin/node.md

 ```

 If the Status of the Ready condition
-is Unknown or False for more than five minutes, then all of the Pods on the node are terminated.
+is Unknown or False for more than five minutes, then all of the Pods on the node are terminated by the Node Controller.

 ### Node Capacity